bigdevwhale/cachetastic/README.md

 Welcome to Cachetastic, your secret weapon for optimizing caching in Laravel applications.
 This package supercharges your Laravel caching capabilities, making it a breeze to cache method results and improve your application's performance.
 Say goodbye to redundant API calls and database queries, and hello to lightning-fast responses!

 ## Key Features
-- **Method-Level Caching**: Cache the results of any method, not just APIs, with ease.
+- **Method-Level Caching**: Cache the results of any method, whether regular or static, with ease.
 - **Flexible Cache Management**: Force-refresh and update cache with new values on-demand.
-- **Error Handling**: Errors from external sources don't get cached; original exceptions are preserved.
 - **Automatic Cache Key Generation**: Cache keys are generated based on method name and parameters.
 - **Custom Parameter Keys**: Users can specify parameter keys for cache key generation.
 - **Laravel Integration**: Seamlessly integrates with Laravel's caching system.